someengineering/resoto.com/docs/how-to-guides/search/find-a-resource.md

    :::note

-   Search is generally case-sensitive.
-The fulltext search is merciful and ignore the case.
+   Search in Resoto is generally case-sensitive, but full-text search terms are case-insensitive.

    :::